 • Bangladesh has DTAs with 41 countries including UK, Singapore, UAE, India, China, Korea, Japan, etc.

-Final Tip: Engage a reputable local law firm or corporate service provider (fees usually BDT 150,000–400,000) to handle the entire process smoothly.
+Final Tip: Engage a reputable local law firm or corporate service provider to handle the entire process smoothly.

 With full foreign ownership, profit repatriation, and investor-friendly policies, Bangladesh offers one of the easiest company registration regimes in Asia.
 Start your journey today!